JaredCorduan/CIPs/CIP-1694/README.md

 The system will automatically enter a state of no-confidence when the term limit for the constitutional committee expires.
 This limit is a governance protocol parameter, which specifies the maximum number of epochs during which the committee can ratify governance actions.
-When the committee term limit expires, all governance actions other than a "Motion of no-confidence" will be **dropped**, and a new committee must be elected.
+When the committee term limit expires, all governance actions will be **dropped** and the protocol enters a state of no confidence.
 This means that the committee should plan for its own replacement if it wishes to avoid disruption.

-The term limit will reset whenever the  "New constitutional committee and/or quorum size" governance action is enacted, even if the same committee is re-elected and the quorum remains unchanged.
+The term limit will reset whenever the  "New constitutional committee and/or threshold" governance action is enacted, even if the same committee is re-elected and the threshold remains unchanged.
 This allows Ada holders to confirm their confidence in the committee if they wish.
 Note that the term limit is calculated at the point the committee is elected.
 Any change in the underlying protocol parameter only affects the term that applies to future committees, and does not change the term of the current committee.